TimJaspers0801/SurgeNet/README.md

 performance on a variety of downstream tasks, reflecting its versatility and robustness in handling datasets from multiple surgical procedures.

-Figure 1 and Figure 2 illustrate comparative rankings of our model against existing benchmarks, highlighting its superior generalization capabilities across datasets.
+Figure 1 and Figure 2 illustrate comparative rankings of our model against existing foundation models, highlighting its superior generalization capabilities across datasets.
 Figure 3 provides a t-SNE visualization, showcasing the clear cluster separation per specific dataset achieved by the model’s feature embeddings, further emphasizing its effectiveness in capturing meaningful representations.